llwg/trip1/korea.md

 8. them walk me into the locker room and show me and explain me stuff.
 9. thats it i didnt have to say any words just hopefully Nonverbally Express Thanks.

 bathtime was chill. though there were a lot of guys that had shaved heads and large tattoos which was a bit 🤔 , though i had a shaved head as well so i was not really one to 🤔.
 Another thing that had me 🤔 was that the Single Sink in the baths area was labelled [양치금지](BRUSHING TEETH FORBIDDEN) and say please brush you teeth in shower or so.
-I had seem people brush teeth in shower or so but i thought it was them just taking a little shortcut shower and brush teeth at same time or so , i didnt know its actually like A Thing to brush ur teeth in the showers. but ig it was. also there were (public) toothbrushes and toothpaste for u to use if u dont have ur own 🤔. tbh idrked how to brush my teeth in the shower i like kind of brush teeth there and then spat my mouth waste Nearish the drain and close to the floor so it wouldnt splash everywhere. and then like tried to make the water wash it down the drain. idk. idked.
+I had seem people brush teeth in shower or so but i thought it was them just taking a little shortcut shower and brush teeth at same time or so , i didnt know its actually like A Thing to brush ur teeth in the showers. but ig it was. also there were (public) toothbrushes and toothpaste for u to use if u dont have ur own 🤔. tbh idrked how to brush my teeth in the shower i like kind of brushed and then spat my mouth waste Nearish the drain and close to the floor so it wouldnt splash everywhere. and then like tried to make the water wash it down the drain. idk. idked.

 eventually im done bathe and brush teeth n stuff , and i followed behind someone to the main area bc i afraid if i look around too much someone might ask if i need help.